 Grandma groans:

-Once upon a time there was a grandmother Dasha, a granddaughter Masha and a hen Ryaba.
+Once upon a time there lived grandmother Dasha, granddaughter Masha and chicken Ryaba.
 They lived together, ate and drank together, walked on water together.

-It used to happen that a grandmother would go for water to the river, and her buckets would rattle:
+It used to be that my grandmother was walking along the water to the river, and her buckets were clanking:

-The granddaughter goes to the river for water, and she has buckets:
+The granddaughter is walking along the water to the river, and she has buckets:

-The chicken goes to the river for water, and she has buckets:
+The chicken walks along the water to the river, and she has buckets:

 Grandmother comes from the river, and she has water:

-The granddaughter is walking from the river, and she has water:
+The granddaughter comes from the river, and she has water:

 A chicken comes from the river, and she has water: